lowRISC/opentitan/doc/project_governance/checklist/README.md

 ### V3_CHECKLIST_SCOPED

-The V3 checklist has been reviewed to understand the scope and estimate effort.
+The V2S and V3 checklists have been reviewed to understand the scope and estimate effort.

 ## V2S